AdrienFabre/makers_coding_bootcamp_portfolio/README.md

 ---
 >----- Here is how I explain refactoring to someone new to coding. -----

-For example the best is to have a code that is easy to read and also short, but the fact that we keep it short does not mean that we allow ourselves to be misunderstood for the sake of being short.
+The ideal is to have a code that is easy to read and also short, but the fact that we keep it short does not mean that we allow ourselves to be misunderstood for the sake of being short.

 Then there are some best practices, an Object is usually a noun, a method is usually a verb and both of them should be coherent and be understood by any software developer that is going to read your code.
 To choose those nouns and verbs we usually use those from requirements and user stories.
 During the refactoring, we can verify that we are using the most relevant words.